NisrineRair/annotation-schema-diagnostic/README.md

   - `05_prepare_human_annotations.py` — merge expert annotation files.
 - `requirements.txt` — Python dependencies.

-## Reproducibility Note

-Raw source documents are not released due to client confidentiality.
-All diagnostic procedures are fully specified and applicable to other datasets.

 ## Citation

 Citation will be added upon publication.